Signs and Symptoms of Cystic Fibrosis

 - Male infertility: Azoospermia is the absence of sperm in the semen.
-More than 95% of men with CF are azoospermic due to an obliterated vas deferens (the tube in the male reproductive tract that carries the sperm from each testis to the urethra).
+More than 95 percent of men with CF are azoospermic due to an obliterated vas deferens (the tube in the male reproductive tract that carries the sperm from each testis to the urethra).

-- Female fertility complications: About 20% of women with CF are infertile.
+- Female fertility complications: About 20 percent of women with CF are infertile.
 Female infertility is due to the effects of chronic lung disease on the menstrual cycle, as well as a thick cervical mucus that blocks the migration of sperm.

 Patients with CF secrete normal amounts of sweat, but the sweat has abnormally high levels of salt (NaCl) due to the malfunctioning Cl- transport, causing very salty skin.
-Indeed, the symptom is nearly universal and the sweat test is used as the number one diagnostic test for CF. Only about 1% to 2% of all people with CF show normal sweat test results.
+Indeed, the symptom is nearly universal and the sweat test is used as the number one diagnostic test for CF. Only about 1 to 2 percent of all people with CF show normal sweat test results.

 The imbalance of salt in the sweat can lead to abnormal heart rhythms.